 How it will work

 This competition will happen in two stages:

-- The judging panel will then gather all nominations and decide on a shortlist.
-This shortlist will then go to the public vote.
-The nominee with the most public votes wins.
-Voting closes on 23 October 2019.
-The winner will be announced at our Awards Ceremony in Oxford on 7 November 2019.
+- The judging panel will now gather all nominations and decide on a shortlist, and make sure the people on that shortlist are happy to be included in this public vote.
+The public vote will open the week of 14 October.
+The nominee with the most public votes will win.
+The winner will be announced at our Awards ceremony in Oxford on 7 November 2019.

 - How will the categories be judged?